Development Costs

 Overview

-This page provides insight into our development costs during the Proof of Concept phase and an overview into how we plan to grow the team and game after launch.
+This page provides insight into our development costs during the Proof of Concept phase and an overview of how we plan to grow the team and game after launch.

 Development Costs to Date